 - Time to Restore Service—How long it takes an organization to recover from a failure in production

-These development team metrics set the gold standard for operational efficiency for releasing code rapidly, securely and confidently.
+The DevOps Research and Assessment (DORA) metrics set the gold standard for operational efficiency for releasing code rapidly, securely and confidently.
 They get us off the ground and are valuable for measuring and optimizing development to release.
 However, they don’t measure and optimize the entire journey from customer request to release (and back through the customer feedback loop to continuously improve value delivery).
 Nor are they aligned against defined business outcomes (such as revenue, customer responsiveness, customer retention, product team turnover and so on).
 This is significant because, for many organizations, most time and money is wasted before work even hits a development team’s backlog:

 Value Stream Management and Flow Metrics: Measure The Whole System